 Exhibition Celebrates the Origins of Modern Neurobiology

-The NIH will honor Santiago Ramón y Cajal, the father of modern neuroscience, with an exhibit of scientist's original neural cell illustrations.
+The NIH honored Santiago Ramón y Cajal, the father of modern neuroscience, with an exhibit of scientist's original neural cell illustrations.
 In December, seven new original Cajal drawings were mounted with 3-D prints illuminating details for display.
 The exhibit opened ,on November 6, 2014, in the new Porter Neuroscience Research Center, Building 35 on the NIH Bethesda campus.
 The exhibit opening can be viewed on YouTube at https://youtu.be/QIDUKHXqtg4

 The Santiago Ramón y Cajal exhibit is located in the Porter Neuroscience Research Center atrium

 Oral histories are added on a regular basis.